 First, it’s important to understand the components that go into NIIT.
 The biggest contributing factor is your Net Investment Income or NII.
 This portion of your income is based on passive earnings from activities such as rental property income, stocks and bonds, and other investments.

-It doesn’t include income like wages, social security benefits, death benefit payouts, or unemployment pay.
+It doesn’t include income like wages, social security benefits, death benefit payouts, alimony, tax-exempt interest income, income from certain qualified retirement plan distributions, income subject to self-employment taxes, or unemployment pay.

 This alone is not used to determine whether or not you pay NIIT.
 In order to calculate that, we’ll need to figure out your Modified Adjusted Gross Income (or MAGI).
 Note that all calculations are based on the NII you receive before taxes.